 I encourage everyone to have around 10% of their net worth in risk-free assets just in case everything goes to hell.
 Things did go to hell in 2000, 2008-2009, and 1H2020.
 Black swan events are much more common than we all think!

 Continue to actively track your net worth progress a couple times a year.
 Targets will help you adjust your finances accordingly and increase your chances of reaching your goals much faster than others who do not bother.
 You should also consider calculating your net worth by your realistic living expenses to come full circle.

-While I was working I had a target of reaching a net worth equal to 20X a sustainable income by age 40.
+While I was working I had a target of reaching a net worth equal to 20X my average income by age 40.
 Instead, I left the workforce with a 15X multiple at 34 because I figured out how to raise my multiple to 18X in a matter of months by negotiating a severance package after 11 consecutive years at one company.
-I’m still 2X multiples short of my 20X target, but given the flexibility to lower my cost of living and the potential to make money through alternative means I’ll be alright.
-One of the things you’ll discover once you’re free is how many more opportunities come to light!
+Four years later, my severance package is still paying out.

 Recommendation To Build Your Net Worth